lorainelab/bioviz/README.md

 sudo pip install boto3
 ```

-* Attach an IAM role with "AmazonDynamoDBReadOnlyAccess" policy to your EC2 instance
+* Configure access to DynamoDb table - optional

-The CGI script geneIdLookup.py provides a Web service used by bar.js.
+The BioViz CGI script geneIdLookup.py provides a Web service used by bar.js.
 It queries a dynamoDb table.
+For
+this to work, the EC2 hosting the site needs to be assigned a role that allows read access to this table.
+Dr. Loraine will need to give you this access, or you can re-create the same table in your account.
+If you
-If you are not working on this aspect of the site, you can ignore this step.
+are not working on this aspect of the site, you can ignore this step.

-To check that it's working, open it in a browser.
+To check that it's working, open the URL in a browser.
 For example:

 ```
 http://bioviz.org/cgi-bin/geneIdLookup.py?gene_id=AT1G07350